 But writing well goes beyond what we learn as children.
 Writing well is a more advanced life skill that surprisingly few people are good at.
 The difference in skills comes in who you’re writing for.

 Great writing thinks about the benefit for the reader.
 What’s in it for them?
-There’s a selflessness about great writing.
+Great writing is selfless.
+It’s not about the writer, it’s about the reader.

 That’s not something everyday writing does naturally.
 That’s more likely to be about what’s in it for me?

-(see also our guide on how to be a better writer for more on this.)
+(see our how to be a better writer guide for more on this.)

 Great writing demands broader skills like empathy, and understanding context.
 You have to understand the goal of the writing, who’s going to be reading it, and what you want them to think and feel.